receive many questions which is the best bomber aircraft in the

 aircraft has nuclear attack capability, Some of the versions can

-bomber, capable of attacking priority targets in Asia.
+bomber.
+It is capable of attacking US carrier battle groups and priority targets in Asia.

-Over 100 of these bombers are currently in service with China.
+Over 100 of H-6 bombers are currently in service with China.
 Most

 of them are operated by the Air Force, while some are used by the